-The Department of Physics and Astronomy at the University of Missouri-Columbia invites applications for an endowed tenure-track faculty position at the Assistant Professor level, beginning on September 1, 2018 The position carries a competitive salary and startup funds, as well as contribut
+The Department of Physics and Astronomy at the University of Missouri invites applications for a tenure-track faculty position at the Assistant Professor level, beginning on September 1, 2019.
+The position carries a competitive salary and startup funds.

 Three physics faculty were recognized during the MU Awards ceremony:

 Paul Miceli was recognized for his 25 years of service to the University.
 Paul is also Kemper Award winner and a recipient of the Governor’s Award for Teaching Excellence in the recent years.

 Dr. William (Bill) Brinkman was presented with our department’s Distinguished Alumni Lifetime Career Award during the Friday evening banquet of our recent annual Physics Leaders gathering on October 13, 2017.
 Dr.

 Every year, the Physics Leaders select two students to be recognized for an an outstanding presentation of research.
 This year's recipients of the Physics Leaders award are Joe Schaeperkoetter (graduate student) and Pierce Bloebaum (undergraduate student).